break-stuff/clarion/docs/GetStarted.md

 npm run build
 ```

-The final compiled JavaScript and CSS file are in `dist` directory in the root of your project.
+The final compiled `scripts.js` and `styles.css` files are in `dist` directory in the root of your project.

 Find out more at <https://projectclarion.com!>